About this listing

-We often stay on the property in the barn.
+We stay on the property in the barn.
 We work hard to find the perfect balance of being available for questions or needs, but at the same time, scarce.

 One hour north to skiing at several Catskill Ski Resorts.
 Ten minutes to great hiking and rock climbing.

 The New Paltz area abounds with great shopping, restaurants, festivals, culture, and history.
 It is also loved for it's varied outdoor activities with everything from sky diving to world-class rock and ice climbing.